 What does it mean to us?
 It means respecting the environment and our land.
 Fangboner Farms is not certified organic by the USDA yet.
-We still fall under the small farm classification.
-We do however farm following all the organic practices to grow all natural - no GMOs, pesticides or added chemicals - herbs for our teas and culinary blends.
-We want our herbs to taste as they should - fresh, full of flavor and make everything just a bit brighter and enjoyable.
+We still fall under the small-farm classification.
+We do, however, farm following all the organic practices to grow all-natural - no GMOs, pesticides or added chemicals - herbs for our teas and culinary blends.
+We want our herbs to taste as they should: fresh and full of flavor.

 We utilize organic farming because:

-- We all need physical labor and exercise so without chemicals to assist, we get quite the work out!
-(Well Roland does anyway.
-Jan's a great supervisor)
+- We all need physical labor and exercise, so without chemicals to assist, we get quite the workout!
+(Well Roland and Elizabeth do anyway.)